SMS Ariadne (1871): Third deployment abroad

 In early January 1881, she took aboard sixty-four Germans at Ancón as a precaution against violence in the city.
 From 16 to 20 January, the ship sent a detachment of sailors ashore at Lima, Peru to help defend the Europeans in the city from plundering troops.
 On 14 July, Ariadne met the corvette that had been sent to replace her.
-Two days later, Ariadne left Valparaiso, steamed through the Strait of Magellan, and north through the Atlantic, arriving in Wilhelmshaven on 7 October.
+Two days later, Ariadne left Valparaíso, steamed through the Strait of Magellan, and north through the Atlantic, arriving in Wilhelmshaven on 7 October.
 On the return voyage, she carried a banker from Frankfurt who had been charged with fraud and had escaped to South America, only to have been apprehended while Ariadne was on station.
 The ship transferred to Danzig later in the month and was decommissioned there on 31 October.